Where are my sweets now

 New Berry Fruits

 Some good news!!!
 Meltis have refinanced sorted out the production problems and their famous product will be trialed in early June 2007.
 UPDATE!!
-In June 2007 they re-financed and sorted the problem with the liquid center, They are now available HERE in this store
+In June 2007 they re-financed and sorted the problem with the liquid center, UPDATE.
+December 2013.
+Hosta Meltis have now stopped making these reason given - they are too labour intensive for the return made, shame as I am sure people would have gladly paid more.
+But that seems to be the way of the world at the moment, everyone wants more for less expense.
+We sold the last box today 10th December.
+Will be sadly missed.

 2007 Some more good news!!!
 Remember the bar of Pink and White Nougat and the Tutti Fruity one?
 Well this family firm has been sold to Stockleys.and we now have these for sale once more.
 Update Summer 2010 we are no longer able to find supplies of this product.
 Keep hoping!!